coder/coder/docs/api/builds.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Get workspace resources for workspace build
+## Removed: Get workspace resources for workspace build

 ### Code samples